jaydeepkarale/playwright_locators_in_python/README.md

-# Playwright Locators in Python
+# Playwright Locators In Python

 The purpose of this repository is to demonstrate Playwright Locators.
 Playwright is a browser automation & web testing framework which enables reliable end-to-end testing for modern web apps.